First Sunday of the Month | November–April | 2–4pm ET | Hybrid | Free

 Throughout the cooler months, the long-standing chantey sing tradition will continue on the first Sunday of every month presented in the hybrid format, both in-doors at the Museum and online.

-From November 2024 through April 2025, you are invited to join the lively chantey experience either in-person at the Seaport Museum’s 207 Water Street program space or virtually via Zoom, allowing you to join from anywhere.
+Now through April 2025, you are invited to join the lively chantey experience either in-person at the Seaport Museum’s 207 Water Street program space or virtually via Zoom, allowing you to join from anywhere.
 Each sing will be hosted by a local artist who will lead the sea-song sing-along, featuring a variety of traditional maritime work songs and ballads.
 Attendees are encouraged to sing along with the chorus or just sit back and enjoy their performance.
 Throughout the event, both in-person and virtual attendees are welcome to take the stage for this round-robin where you can sing and share the chantey of your choice.

 Singers of all levels, as well as listeners, are welcome to participate in this free event.
 You can lead or request a song during the round-robin or simply listen.